The Engine Room

 The Engine Room on the first floor houses hand-drawn fire engines, leather water buckets, a locally-made hose reel, axes, sections of early rubber hose and other historic fire-fighting equipment.
-An exhibition discusses the development of fire-fighting technology and other fire companies that have served the citizens of Alexandria.
+Exhibits explore the development of fire-fighting technology, and other fire companies that have served the citizens of Alexandria.

-The second floor Meeting Room is furnished the way it was during the late 19th century, the real heyday of Friendship as a community organization.
-On view here are various ceremonial objects such as parade uniforms, capes, banners and other regalia.
-George Washington's association with the Friendship Fire Company, honored by members for over 200 years, is symbolized by several images of him throughout the museum.
+The second floor Meeting Room is furnished reminiscent of how it was during the late 19th century, the real heyday of Friendship as a community organization.
+A focal point is the original furniture used by members for their meetings.
+Various ceremonial objects are exhibited here such as parade uniforms, capes, banners and other regalia.
+Also, a bust of George Washington in the Meeting Room represents the Friendship Fire Company’s tradition of honoring the nation’s first president.

 A highlight of the Friendship Firehouse collection is the suction engine, or suction pumper, built by John Rodgers of Baltimore and purchased by the Friendship Fire Company in 1851.
 Learn more about the pumper from “The Friendship Pumper” by Kris Lloyd, Antiques in Alexandria 1999.